liuxianyang1/liuxianyang1.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am currently a Research Assistant at The Hong Kong University of Science and Technology (Guangzhou), working on LLM-based reasoning.
+Before that, I was a Machine Learning Engineer at Alibaba and Ant Group, where I worked on multi-agent frameworks for LLM/VLM applications, contributing to the open-source project MuAgent.
+I received my M.Sc. from King’s College London and my B.Sc. from Coventry University.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.